sanyimano/prepare-basejail/README.md

 The jails should rely on the advantages of the zfs filesystem.
 The zfs send/receive is an excellent way of cloneing template jails.

+How to start:
+All the neccessary files are in the prepare-basejail.tgz file, but you can see it one-by-one depending on your interest.